 The sector is increasingly conservative and moving away from some of the core principles which it was built upon.
 We’ve become more concerned with our business models than we are about where we sit in media landscape.
 Alarmingly, many stations operate and sound like commercial stations.
 Given that the ABC and SBS have become increasingly conservative – then it follows that community radio needs to ensure progressive voices, minority voices and stories not told anywhere else should become an even higher priority in our sector.

-This story is part of a series of a in-depth interviews (scroll through our stories page to read others) with community broadcasting trailblazers and others who have made a lasting contribution to community media.
-If you’d like us to profile someone at your station, please get in touch.
+This story is part of our trailblazer series, in-depth interviews with people who have made a lasting contribution to community media.
+If you’d like us to profile a trailblazer at your station, please get in contact!.